Revised February 4th 2024

 ARTICLE V MEMBERS

 Section 2.
 Annual and special meetings shall be called by the president and all members in good standing shall be notified by the secretary.
 The place of such meetings shall be designated on such notices.
-Notice will be placed on website one month prior to the annual or special meeting.
+Notice will be placed on the website one month prior to the annual or special meeting.

 Section 3.
 A special meeting may be called by the president or Board of Directors, and the president must call a special meeting at the request of any three members in good standing of the club.